Federal Aviation Administration (FAA), DOT.

 - Do not add any additional burden upon the public than was already proposed in the NPRM.

 Related Service Information Under 1 CFR Part 51

-We reviewed Aviat Aircraft Inc. Mandatory Service Bulletin No. 33, dated November 11, 2016.
-The service bulletin describes procedures for checking the fuel vent check valve on each wing of the airplane for proper operation and replacing any inoperative fuel vent check valve.
+We reviewed Aviat Mandatory Service Bulletin No. 33, Initial Release, dated November 11, 2016.
+The service bulletin contains procedures for checking the fuel vent check valve on each wing of the airplane for proper operation and replacing any inoperative fuel vent check valve.
 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.

 Costs of Compliance

-We estimate that this proposed AD affects 98 airplanes of U.S. registry.
+We estimate that this AD affects 98 airplanes of U.S. registry.

 |Action||Labor cost||Parts cost||Cost per product||Cost on U.S. operators|

 We conservatively estimated the cost to do a single pre-flight check.
-We recognize the pilot is allowed to perform this check without the assistance of a mechanic, which would significantly reduce the estimated cost.
-We further recognize that an individual airplane would require this check every pre-flight from the issuance of this proposed AD until the end of its useful life unless both valves are replaced with Duke valves per paragraph (i).
+We recognize the pilot is allowed to perform this check without the assistance of a mechanic, which will significantly reduce the estimated cost.
+We further recognize that an individual airplane will require this check every pre-flight from the issuance of this AD until the end of its useful life as long as at least one P/N RA1798-00-1 fuel vent check valve is installed on either wing.
 We have no way of determining the total cost of repeating this check every pre-flight either for a single product or for all U.S. operators.

-We estimate the following costs to do any necessary replacements that would be required based on the results of the proposed pre-flight check.
+We estimate the following costs to do any necessary replacements that will be required based on the results of the pre-flight check.
 We have no way of determining the number of airplanes that may need these replacements.